Audectra/Roadmap/README.md

 - [SDK] Bumped to .Net 9.

 ### Q2
+- [Stage] Secured stage UI with HTTPS (using self-signed or custom certificate).
 - [Stage] Manual gain control for audio input devices with live feedback.
 - [Studio][Stage] Performance graph for signal and render core usages.
 - [Studio][Stage] Performance graph for beat and bar detection.